fyzanshaik/Timer-Gamer/README.md

 ### Endpoints

 - **GET /users/leaderboard/:timerKeyScore**
-  - Retrieves the leaderboard for the specified timer key.
+  - Retrieves the leaderboard for the specified timer challenge.
   - **Parameters**:
     - `timerKeyScore`: The key representing the timer (e.g., `timer1Score`). 📊

 ## Contributing

-We welcome contributions to Timer Gamer! 🤝 To contribute:
+We welcome contributions to **Timer Gamer**!
+To contribute:

 1. Fork the repository. 🍴
 2. Create a new branch for your feature or fix. 🌿
-3. Make your changes and commit them. 📝
+3. Make your changes and commit them. 💻
-4. Push your branch to your forked repository. 📤
+4. Push your branch to your forked repository. 🚀
 5. Create a pull request to the main repository. 🔄

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information. 📜
+See the [LICENSE](LICENSE) file for more details. 📜